Open-Network-Insight/oni-ml/README.md

 DNS data for the year YEAR, month MONTH and day DAY is stored in Hive at `HUSER/dns/hive/y=YEAR/m=MONTH/d=DAY/`

-The Hive tables containing DNS data for oni-ml analyses have the following schema:
+The Hive tables containing DNS data for spot-ml analyses have the following schema:

 - frame_time: STRING
 - unix_tstamp: BIGINT